junxit/us-congress-bills-114/metadata.md

 - 2015-10-01 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2015-10-01 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2015-10-01 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 246.
+- 2015-10-22 — Held at the desk.
+- 2015-10-22 — Message on Senate action sent to the House.
+- 2015-10-22 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S7439-7441; text as passed Senate: CR S7439-7440)
+- 2015-10-22 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S7439-7441; text as passed Senate: CR S7439-7440)
+- 2015-10-22 — Received in the House.